Austro-Hungarian rule in Bosnia and Herzegovina: Ethnic relations

+Uprising of 1882

+In 1882, an uprising broke out against the Austro-Hungarian military and administrative occupation authorities.
+It was a joint uprising of Serbs and Muslims against the new Austro-Hungarian government in Bosnia and Herzegovina.
+The main reason for the uprising in 1882 was the unresolved agrarian issue, taxes and the imposed military obligation on the local population.
+In social terms, the vast majority of the rebels were poor peasants.
+On the night of January 11, 1882, a group of armed peasants attacked the gendarmerie barracks in Ulog.
+The uprising soon spread to northeastern Herzegovina and southeastern Bosnia.
+The center of the 1882 uprising was in Ulog, where the rebel government was created.
+In the period January–February, the rebels led by Stojan Kovačević and Salih-Salko Forto tried to attack Foča and Trnovo (south and southeast of Sarajevo).
+Their main goal was the liberation of Sarajevo, which still has not recovered from the great fire of 1879.
+However, their units, poorly armed and operating separately, were unable to achieve success in the fight against superior enemy forces.
+In April 1882, Austro-Hungarian troops suppressed the uprising.
+They were about 10,000 infantry and four batteries.
+Sporadic sabotage and guerrilla actions lasted until November 1882.

 Annexation

 Even though Bosnia and Herzegovina was still part of the Ottoman Empire, at least formally, the Austrian-Hungarian authorities had factual control over the country.
 Austria-Hungary waited for a chance to incorporate Bosnia and Herzegovina formally as well.
 Any action concerning Bosnia and Herzegovina depended on international opinion, which Austrian-Hungarian authorities were aware of.
 They used the Young Turk Revolution in the Ottoman Empire to finally annex Bosnia and Herzegovina.
-The Young Turk movement had gained support in mass protests throughout the Ottoman Empire during 1908, with their intention to restore the suspended Ottoman constitution.
+The Young Turk movement had gained support in mass protests throughout the Ottoman Empire during 1908, with the intention to restore the suspended Ottoman constitution.
 The Austrian-Hungarian authorities were afraid that the revolution could spread to Bosnia and Herzegovina, as it had support from the Bosnian Muslims and the Serbs, who supported the autonomy of Bosnia and Herzegovina within the Ottoman Empire.
 On 7 September 1908, the SNO and the MNO demanded that Bosnia and Herzegovina accept the constitution as part of the Ottoman Empire.